MUKSC/TaCZTweaks/README.md

 Immersive Vehicles compat:
 - Fixes bullet collision on vehicle entities.

-Potential fix for Essential or any other LAN server hosting mod:
-- `Disable Desync Check` option might fix the issue.

 ### Shoot / Reload While Sprinting
 Allows you to shoot and reload while sprinting.
 Additionally, you can immediately start reloading after a shot.